Jasonmbg/PublicData.CPTAC.BreastCancer.PhosphoP/README.md

 Moreover, various parts of the workflow can be customized or utilized separately in further steps or broader pipelines;

-Ultimately, the activity score for each entity is essentially approximated by weighting the molecular readouts of its targets by their **mode of regulation** (*Activating or Inhibiting*) & **likelihood**
+Ultimately, the activity score for each entity is essentially approximated by weighting the molecular readouts of its targets by their **mode of regulation** (*Activating or Inhibiting*) & **likelihood**.

 ![Graphical summary](./Overview.CPTAC.BRCA.Phospho.Tutorial.jpg)